Load Method

 With Alias

-On this example, will show the implementation of load method with an alias.
+On this example, will show the implementation of load method using alias.

 <?php